-Officer Recommendation: Allocate as Local Green Space Reasons: Important to the community and well used.
+Officer Recommendation: The majority of this nomination is also an important open space as assessed in Waveney District Council's Open Space Assessment.
+So that part is allocated open space in the Local Plan.
+The remained of this Local Green Space is Allocated as Local Green Space Reasons: Important to the community and well used.
 Meets all the requirements of being a Local Green Space.